Chapter 5: Types of Cursors, Shapes, OUT and OUT UNION, and FETCH

 end;

-Automatic cursors are so much easier to use than explicit storage that explicit storage
+Automatic cursors are so much easier to use than explicit storage that explicit

-is rarely seen.
+storage is rarely seen.
 Storing to out

-parameters is one case where explicit storage actually
+parameters is one case where explicit

-is the right choice, as the out
+storage actually is the right choice, as the out

-parameters have to be declared anyway.
+parameters have to be

 Fetch with Value Cursors